nathanwoolf/ECE554SP25_Minilab2/README.md

-Most updated version of our project exists in branch "maseter"
+Most updated version of our project exists in branch "master"